East Indian Mutton Curry Recipe | Easy Mutton Curry Recipe

 • Salt to taste

-• When the spices begin to splutter add in the chopped onions, ginger, garlic and green chillies.
-Fry well until the onions are translucent.
+• Once the spices begin to sizzle, add in the chopped onions along with the chopped or coarsely ground ginger, garlic, and green chillies.

-• When the onions turn translucent, add the bottle masala and fry for a minute.
+• When the onions turn translucent, add the bottle masala powder, chilli powder and the mutton.
+Also, add the chopped tomatoes and combine well.

 Notes